moonclavius/DoorWatcher/README.md

 # DoorWatcher
 DoorWatcher is an IoT project that opens doors with the help of "face recognition".
 In addition it also allows monitoring via the browser.
 With the help of OpenCV a face can easly be recognised and identificated.
 Depending on the use, additional GPIO pins can be controlled to open a door, for example.

 Note: you can find all documentations for every scripes at [Documentation](/Documentation) directory.

+This project is made with the help of [HackerShackOfficial](https://github.com/HackerShackOfficial/Smart-Security-Camera) and [face_recognition](https://github.com/ageitgey/face_recognition).

 ## Contents
 * [Prerequisites](#Prerequisites)